-CEOs and the Board Work Together on Innovation and Digital Transformation
+CEOs and the Board Work Together on Digital Transformation:

 Innovation is at the heart of digital transformation.
 Companies are creating and deploying new digital solutions, such as artificial intelligence and machine learning, at an ever-increasing pace to meet the needs of customers and drive operational efficiencies.
 To accelerate innovation and transformation, however, you need strong internal capabilities and strategies to manage risks increased by digitization.
 More than ever, board visibility and effective governance of innovation are critical to the success of your organization’s transformation.

-This program will help you better understand benefits and risks related to innovation and digital transformation and the role of the board in strengthening innovation capabilities.
+This program discussed benefits and risks related to innovation and digital transformation and the role of the board in strengthening innovation capabilities.

-Attendees will gain insights from our CEO panel on:
+Attendees gained insights from our CEO panel on: